Mendhak / Code

 nano ~/.config/variety/variety.conf

-set_wallpaper_script = /home/username/change-gdm-background/set_both_wallpapers.sh
+set_wallpaper_script = /home/myusername/Projects/change-login-background/set_both_wallpapers.sh

 Special note for multi-monitor setups